plone/documentation/about/rst-styleguide.rst

 reStructuredText and Sphinx enable any style you would prefer for the various heading level you would need.
 For example, underlining level 1 headings with ``.``, level 2 headings with ``#`` and level 3 headings with ``|`` is perfectly valid as far as ``docutils`` is concerned.

 Unfortunately this is not the same for a human documentation maintainer.

-In order to have consistent heading styles in all files that make this great document, it is recommended to follow strictly the rules stated in the Sphinx manual here: http://sphinx-doc.org/rest.html#sections
+For having consistent heading styles in all files it is recommended to follow strictly the rules stated in the `Sphinx manual <http://sphinx-doc.org/rest.html#sections>`_.

 As individual files do not have so called "parts" or "chapters", the headings would be underlined like this: